Types of IRB Submissions

 For full board studies, submissions will receive an initial review by the IRB Compliance Administrator.
 The initial review may result in requests for additional information or changes before the protocol can be reviewed at a scheduled IRB meeting.

-- Cayuse IRB uses a smart form application which responses of the applicant.
+- Cayuse IRB uses a smart form application which uses the responses of the applicant to develop the protocol.

 - Provide the information required in the application sections of the protocol.

 - Always download the most current version of the IRB templates/forms from the IRB website.

 - Avoid the use of jargon, define acronyms at first use, and provide context for uncommon procedures to help the IRB members quickly understand what the research involves and assess risk.

 - Proofread the entire application, checking for clarity, completeness, and consistency throughout.